-It’s a tender time.
-A time when true compassion strengthened by physical, emotional and spiritual support can bring a balm of comfort to those with life-limiting illness — to their family and dear friends.
-At the heart of Village Hospice is the belief that each person deserves to live each day to its fullest, and each family deserves to be fully supported and informed.
+Facing a life-limiting illness requires strength and unwavering support.
+It’s a time when true compassion, strengthened by physical, emotional and spiritual support can bring comfort to patients, family and dear friends.
+At the heart of Village Hospice is our belief that each person deserves to live each day to its fullest, and each family deserves to be fully supported and informed.
 Our dedicated caregivers are deeply devoted to this belief and enriched by those we serve.

 Hospice care is appropriate for people who have life-limiting illnesses and are focused on comfort, rather than a cure.
 Village Hospice provides palliative care, including symptom and pain management, with interdisciplinary hospice teams providing case management, social work and chaplain support.
 If a patient experiences a health crisis, continuous 24-hour home care is available.

 Patients may receive care from Village Hospice in the place they call home – whether in a private residence or within an independent, assisted living or skilled nursing community.
-We provide care and support to patients in 10 counties throughout Missouri, as well as to residents at John Knox Village.
-If home isn’t the most comfortable option, Village House, located within the Village Care Center at John Knox Village, provides compassionate inpatient care and support to hospice patients and their families.
+We provide care and support to patients in 8 Missouri counties, as well as to residents at John Knox Village in Lee’s Summit, Mo.
+If home isn’t the most comfortable option, Village House, located within the Village Care Center at John Knox Village, provides compassionate, contracted inpatient care and support to hospice patients and their families.

-Village Hospice care is available in Jackson, Clay, Platte, Cass, Ray, Lafayette, Johnson, Carroll, Saline and Pettis counties in Missouri.
+Village Hospice care is available in Jackson, Bates, Cass, Clay, Johnson, Lafayette, Platte and Ray counties in Missouri.

 Our lives are different and varied.
 Village Hospice recognizes and responds to the wishes, desires and needs of each patient and family member.
 Our interdisciplinary team is always available to answer questions and offer support.